The Library is closed onsite, open online. See updates here.

-The Library, as a member of National and State Libraries Australia (NSLA), has endorsed a position statement on public requests to take down content from our website and/or collections.
+The Library, as a member of National and State Libraries Australasia (NSLA), has endorsed a position statement on public requests to take down content from our website and/or collections.

 Responding to the proliferation of digital technologies and enhanced community expectations for ‘anywhere, anytime’ access to information, libraries are continuing to build and deliver online collections, providing the greatest possible access to local and global communities.

 NSLA libraries have mandated roles to collect and preserve cultural heritage, provide open and equitable access to information, and support the growth of knowledge and ideas.
 Given these responsibilities, materials provided online will be taken down (or have other access restrictions imposed) only in extraordinary circumstances.

 In making collections available online NSLA libraries act to respect jurisdictional legal considerations.
 However, NSLA recognises that despite best efforts there may be occasions when material made available online is considered to breach copyright or other relevant law or contains information that is culturally sensitive.
 In terms of copyright infringements, Australia has recently legislated to extend safe harbours protection to include cultural, educational and disability groups where they provide online services to the public.
 The Copyright Amendment (Service Providers) Act 2018 sets the services and compliance requirements to which safe harbours may apply.
 As well as being relevant to takedown of material uploaded by third parties, these changes are relevant for those providing public access computers or search services.
 Further information is available from the Australian Libraries Copyright Committee.

 As a means of promoting a consistent response to takedown requests, NSLA libraries agree to take into account the following general principles:

 - The broadest possible online access to collection materials will be provided.

 - Permanent access restrictions, deindexing or takedown will be considered as an exceptional response.

 - Requests for access restrictions, deindexing or takedown will take into account the relationship of the requestor to the material.